 Instead they should eat more of warm foods:

 If you do not understand food energetics you may make yourself unwell.
 You may think your food choices are healthy, but energetically they may not match your needs.
 For example, Yogurt for breakfast, salad for lunch, and a wheat sandwich for later will make you colder.
 That menu is great news for hot flushes, but it’s bad news if you have recurrent colds.
+To make an immune system turn-around, pick up a great read “Ousting Sniffles“.
+It will give you step-by-step instruction on how to strengthen the body and remove virus vulnerabilities.

 Three reasons for coldness